KristinaAP/kristinaap.github.io/_pages/about.md

     on the one hand, as well as for pro-democratic movements on the other.</em></small>
   </details>

-- Geissler, F., Hartmann, F., Pedersen, K. A., Giesecke, J., Humphreys, M., & Klüver, H. (2025). *Digital literacy reduces susceptibility to populist content on social media.* Working paper.
-Presented at EPSA 2025.

-- Pedersen, K. A. (2025). *Online political expression under censorship: when backlash is short-lived.* Working paper.
+- Pedersen, K.A.
+(2025). *Impact of repression on self-censorship online during wartime.* Working paper.
 Presented at EPSA 2023, IC2S2 2023, and EPSA 2025.
   <details>
     <summary>Abstract</summary>
     <small><em> The implications of censorship are often boiled down to two overall mechanisms